Save Annotated PDF with GroupDocs.Annotation for Java

 1. Free Trial: Download the trial version to test GroupDocs.Annotation.

-2. Temporary License: Obtain a temporary license for full access during your evaluation period.
+2. Temporary License: Obtain a temporary license for full access during evaluation.

 import com.groupdocs.annotation.Annotator;